sungeunbae/swc_vuw2015/sql-novice-world/07-join.md

 ARG         Argentina
 ARM         Armenia

-To display the country name and the languages spoken by each contry, we need to combine these tables somehow.
+To display the country name and the languages spoken by each country, we need to combine these tables somehow.

 The SQL command to do this is `JOIN`.
 To see how it works,